 And yet being in leadership can make you ungrateful…quickly.

-You feel a pressure few others feel and have responsibilities that will never fit into a job description.
+You feel a pressure few others feel.
+You have responsibilities that will never fit into a job description.

 You carry a weight around with you wherever you go.

 It can wear you down.

 One of the disciplines I’ve had as a leader is learning how to become grateful and stay grateful.

 Sometimes the best way for me to do that is to remind myself why grateful leaders make the best leaders.

 Here are 5 reasons why that’s true.Grateful leaders make the best leaders.
 Click To Tweet